-Part 10: Research governance including research project conduct and expectations; ethics; intellectual property and misconduct.
+Part 10: Research governance including: research project conduct and expectations; ethics and research data management; intellectual property

 Research governance is the framework by which the University manages research to ensure research integrity is maintained.
 This framework includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, management and supervision.
-Further information about UWE's framework for research governance is set out in the University's Code of Good Research Conduct.
+Further information about UWE's framework for research governance is set out in the University's Code of Good Research Conduct